Steve-Kirby/Steve-Kirby.github.io/Coursework-Highlights.md

 	</div>
 	<div class="col-xs-6">
 		<h3>Poster</h3>
-		<p>For my 3rd year dissertation I wanted to explore graphics within programming as id never quite grasped how to implement them.</p>
+		<p>For my 3rd year dissertation I wanted to explore graphics within programming as I had never quite grasped how to implement them.</p>
 		<p>Tackling this topic enabled me to explore the belly of the beast, I utilised a codebase provided to us during the graphics module I was doing that year.</p>
 		<p>This provided a framework in which to easily set up a window using OpenGL as well as a few other features, however understanding the codebase I had never used before made this slightly more difficult; albeit increasing my confidence in using another programmers complex code.</p>
 	</div>